How Do I Handle Rejection Without Losing Confidence?

 “Anything can happen.”

-That belief doesn’t come from everything going right.
+That belief doesn’t come from things going perfectly.

-One of the biggest mindset shifts every guy needs is this:
+One of the most useful mindset shifts you can make is this.

 But it is never the full story.